ChurchApps/FreeShowWeb/src/routes/docs/tools/+page.md

 ### Media

 See all of the media layers in all of the layouts.
-This includes all of the backgrounds, audio, microphones and MIDI actions.
+This includes all of the backgrounds, audio, microphones and actions.

 ### Metadata